ChaonengQuan/Android-WeatherApp/Documentation.md

     - MainActivity

-        Setup Fragments and entry point of each button's onClick functions.
+        - Setup Fragments and the entry point of each button's onClick functions.

+    - WeatherFragment

+        - Contains the UI layout View objects

+    - SearchFragment

+        - Contains the search layout View objects

+    - AsyncTask

+        - Handles the web request in a different thread, and store the information retrieved asynchronously

     - ContentProvider

-        Retrieve contact email and send Implicit Intent
+        - Retrieve contact email and send Implicit Intent

     - WeatherInfo

-        A object that stores the weather forecast information, including day, temperature, temperatureUnit, windSpeed, weatherIconURL, shortForecast, detailedForecast
+        - An object that stores the weather forecast information, including day, temperature, temperatureUnit, windSpeed, weatherIconURL, shortForecast, detailedForecast

 ## Timeline